Let's debunk a myth: tubeless is not for every cyclist.

-In off-road riding, however, the transition to tubeless and the use of tire sealants has certainly improved the quality of the experience.
+In off-road riding, however, the transition to tubeless and the use of tyre sealants has certainly improved the quality of the experience.
 For us “converted” to tubeless, greater traction, resistance to punctures and lower weight are advantages that can not be renounced.

 Like all users of this system know, new problems are associated with the tubeless strengths.
 We then analyze step by step the tubeless wheel transformation, to see how to avoid and prevent possible problems in use.

-Evaluation of materials: tubeless-ready is better.
+Evaluation of materials: tubeless-ready is better

-An unmissable requirement for the use of the tubeless tire is an airtight rim.
+An unmissable requirement for the use of the tubeless tyre is an airtight rim.
 If the rim has (spoke) holes, it is necessary to seal them with the appropriate adhesive tape or with a tubeless rimstrip.
 We quickly analyze these two products.

 Tubeless adhesive tape is usually lighter, but requires a (minimal) manuality for positioning, following a thorough cleaning of the rim channel.